markholloway/markholloway.github.io/_posts/2018-12-18-npa-lookup.md

 title:  Match area codes to city and state with this BASH Script
 tags: [bash]
 ---
-This is a script that looks up an area code in the United States or Canada and returns the city and state it is assigned to by the North American `NPA-NXX` Wire Center
+This is a script I wrote that looks up an area code in the United States or Canada and returns the city and state it is assigned to by the North American `NPA-NXX` Wire Center
 <!--more-->

 I wrote this script after becoming frustrated each time I needed to look up an area code to see what state it belongs to and realizing I'm wasting time searching.
 I kept telling myself I'll write a script to do it.
 Well, I finally got around to it.